Compare Tick Travel Insurance policies and find the cover that's right for you

 - Emergency costs.
-If you experience an emergency or your trip is disrupted while you are abroad, additional accommodation, transport and meals expenses you incur as a result will be covered.
+If you experience an emergency or your trip is disrupted while you are abroad, additional accommodation, transport and meals expenses you incur as a result can be covered.

 - Cancellations, curtailments and journey resumptions.
-When an emergency forces you to cancel your trip before you go away or cut it short while you’re overseas, Tick Travel Insurance covers the money you will lose as a result.
-Journey resumption cover also allows you to resume your trip at a later date.
+When an emergency forces you to cancel your trip before you go away or cut it short while you’re overseas, Tick Travel Insurance policies can cover the money you will lose as a result.
+Journey resumption cover can also allow you to resume your trip at a later date.

 - Travel delay.
 When your pre-booked transport is delayed by 12 hours or more, your policy offers a benefit to cover essential costs such as food and drink.

 - Baggage and valuables.
-If your baggage and/or belongings are lost, stolen or damaged during your trip, the cost of their repair or replacement will be covered up to a certain limit.
+If your baggage and/or belongings are lost, stolen or damaged during your trip, the cost of their repair or replacement can be covered up to a certain limit.

 - Baggage delay.
-When your luggage is delayed by a carrier, you’ll receive an emergency cash allowance to help you purchase essential items like clothing and toiletries.
+When your luggage is delayed by a carrier, you may receive an emergency cash allowance to help you purchase essential items like clothing and toiletries.